 77" | QN77S95DAFXZA | QN77S95D |

 The Samsung S95D is an amazing TV and one of the best OLEDs on the market.
 It's a bit brighter overall than its predecessor, does a bit better with image processing, has better color volume, and is the first OLED on the market to use a matte screen finish.
-It's also currently a lot more expensive than last year's very similar Samsung S95C OLED, so unless you need the matte finish or want the incremental upgrades, you'd be better off buying the S95C while it's still available.
-If you don't want to pay the premium for Samsung's Slim One Connect Box, the Samsung S90D/S90DD OLED is a very similar TV, but with a traditional central input housing on the back.
+If you don't want a matte screen or you don't want to pay the premium for Samsung's Slim One Connect Box, the Samsung S90D/S90DD OLED is a very similar TV, but with a traditional central input housing on the back and a glossy screen finish.

 For more options, check out our recommendations for the best OLED TVs, the best gaming TVs, and the best TVs for watching movies.

 The Samsung S90D/S90DD OLED and the Samsung S95D OLED are very similar TVs, but there are some differences.
-The S90D has less banding in colors due to its better HDR gradient handling and better pre-calibration SDR accuracy.
+The S90D has less banding in colors due to its better HDR gradient handling.
 On the other hand, the S95D has better PQ EOTF tracking and slightly better color volume, so HDR content is closer to the content creator's intent, and the TV can display colors a bit brighter.
 The S95D also comes with Samsung's Slim One Connect Box, so it's more versatile if you need quicker access to its ports, and its matte screen finish does an amazing job at essentially eliminating reflections caused by glare, albeit at the expense of picture quality.

 The Samsung S95D OLED is a bit better than the LG C4 OLED, even though the LG has generally better image processing, although the Samsung has a clear edge regarding HDR color gradients.
 Ultimately, the Samsung model is a higher-end product and is the brighter of the two TVs, especially in Game Mode, where it's much brighter than the LG.
 The Samsung has a QD-OLED panel versus the LG's WOLED, so it's also more colorful than the LG.
-The one thing that will dictate whether you prefer one TV over the other is the Samsung TV's divisive matte screen coating; it often eliminates reflections entirely, but it impacts the TV's contrast, changing how the TV looks in bright rooms.
-The LG is the safer bet for most people, as it uses a fantastic and more widespread glossy coating.
+The one thing that will dictate whether you prefer one over the other is the Samsung TV's divisive matte screen coating; it often eliminates reflections entirely, but it impacts the TV's black levels, changing how it looks in bright rooms.

 The Samsung S95D OLED and the Samsung S90C OLED are very similar TVs, but there are some differences.
 The S95D has better color volume, so it can display colors in HDR brighter.
 On the other hand, the S90C has better color accuracy before calibration, which is great if you care about SDR accuracy without needing to get the TV calibrated.
 The S95D uses a matte screen finish that does an amazing job of eliminating reflections caused by glare, but it comes at the cost of picture quality when the TV is used in a room with lights on.
 The S95D also comes with Samsung's Slim One Connect Box, so it's more versatile if you need easier access to its ports.